zay-me/zaypay-ios-sdk/README.md

 ![iOS](https://img.shields.io/badge/iOS-16.0%2B-blue.svg) [![Xcode](https://img.shields.io/badge/Xcode-14.0%2B-blue.svg)](https://img.shields.io/badge/Xcode-14.1%2B-blue.svg) [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/onside-io/OnsideKit-iOS/blob/main/LICENSE)

-**Seamlessly convert various cryptocurrencies into SOL and send them to any Solana wallet, directly within your iOS app.**
+**Accept deposits in multiple cryptocurrencies and networks, and seamlessly deliver them to user wallets — directly within your iOS app.**

-Our SDK is a powerful yet simple-to-use tool for iOS developers, designed to integrate cross-chain swaps into your application.
-It enables your users to easily top up their Solana wallet with SOL by converting assets they hold on other blockchains like Ethereum, BNB Chain, Polygon, and more.
-The SDK abstracts away the underlying complexity of cross-chain bridges and DEXs, offering a single, clean Swift API to handle the entire process: from conversion to the final transfer to the destination Solana wallet.
+The **Zay Pay SDK** is a powerful yet lightweight tool for iOS developers.
+It lets your users top up their wallets by depositing assets they hold on other blockchains such as **Ethereum, BNB Chain, Polygon, Arbitrum, Solana, and more**.

+The SDK abstracts away all the complexity of cross-chain bridges, DEXs, and routing logic, exposing a single, clean Swift API that handles the full flow:
+- Accept deposits in many supported tokens/networks
+- Convert them automatically into the destination token
+- Transfer the result to the user’s wallet (e.g. a Solana wallet or another supported chain)

 ## Key Features
-- ⛓️ **Cross-Chain Swaps:** Convert tokens from popular networks (e.g., Ethereum, BNB Chain, Polygon) into SOL.
+- ⛓️ **Cross-Chain Support**: Accept deposits from popular networks like Ethereum, BNB Chain, Polygon, Solana, Tron, and others.
+- 💸 **Direct-to-Wallet**: Deposited funds are converted and delivered automatically to the user’s wallet — no extra steps required.
-- 🚀 **Simple API:** A clean and intuitive API written in pure Swift for fast and easy integration.
+- 🚀 **Simple Swift API**: A clean and intuitive API designed for fast integration into any iOS app.
-- 💸 **Direct-to-Wallet:** Automatically sends the converted SOL to any specified Solana wallet, eliminating extra steps for the user.
-- 🛡️ **Secure:** Built with security best practices for handling cryptocurrency transactions in mind.
+- 🛡️ **Secure**: Follows best practices for handling cryptocurrency transactions.
-- 🧩 **Flexible:** Supports a wide range of popular tokens for conversion (e.g., USDT, USDC, ETH).

 ## Why Use Our SDK?
--  **Save Development Time:** No need to deal with the complexities of cross-chain bridges, DEXs, or different blockchain protocols.
-We handle it for you.
+- **Save Development Time**: No need to integrate bridges, DEXs, or manage blockchain protocols manually — the SDK handles it all.
--  **Enhance User Experience (UX):** Allow users to top up their SOL balance without ever leaving your app or relying on third-party services.
--  **Reliable:** We manage the complex blockchain interactions, providing you with a stable and predictable tool to build upon.
+- **Better UX**: Let users deposit with the token and network they already have, while receiving funds in the token/network they need.
+- **Reliable**: Built on a stable backend that manages the complexity of cross-chain swaps and transfers.

 ## Installation
 You can add `ZayPay` to your project using either Swift Package Manager (SPM) or CocoaPods.